 The solrctl core command affects a single SolrCloud host.

-- init [--force]: The init command, which initializes the overall state of the SolrCloud deployment, must be executed before starting solr-server daemons for the first time.
+- init [--force]: The init command, which initializes the overall state of the SolrCloud deployment, must be run before starting solr-server daemons for the first time.
 Use this command cautiously because it erases all SolrCloud deployment state information.
 After successful initialization, you cannot recover any previous state.

 - instancedir [--generate path [-schemaless]] [--create name path] [--update name path] [--get name path] [--delete name]